 Additionally, we offer fully-automated fulfillment.
 That’s more than just a mouthful of text—it means you can set up printing, shipping, and retail prices for your book, then save a payment method to remove yourself entirely from the buying process.
 When someone buys your book, all you’ll have to do is watch your revenue increase!

 Finally, you’ll have options to customize your site, your book, and even the packing materials.
 When Lulu drop ships your books, we let you add your own logo and message to the packing slip, creating a fully white-labeled experience.
 Your buyers don’t ever have to know who printed your books, only that they’re buying them from you!

 While print-on-demand might mean an extra day or two for your readers to get your book, there are a plethora of benefits to offset that delay.
 For you, it means no upfront print costs or storage for boxes of unsold books.
 And you can forget about out-of-print because that’s a thing of the past.

 There are environmental benefits too.
-Lulu is a certified B Corp, adhering to the highest standards for environmental and social good—something we couldn’t do if we had to print and store books.
-Printing books on-demand means they’re only transported once; from printer to reader.
-And there is no waste because there are no extra books printed.
+Lulu is a certified B Corp, adhering to the highest standards for environmental and social good—something we couldn’t do if we had to print and warehouse books.
+Printing books on-demand means they’re only transported once; from the printer to your readers.

-The benefits of print-on-demand make it easy to see why this is such a popular option for creators from authors to graphic designers.
-Everyone with an idea can create something unique and make it available easily through online shopping tools and global shipping networks.
+The benefits of print-on-demand make it easy to see why this is such a popular option for creators from authors to educators to entrepreneurs and artists.